Skip to main content

 • Strong photo editing capabilities beyond basic design

-• Good balance of automation and manual control
+• Good balance between automation and manual control

 Cons: